Mazzy-Stars/lain_c2/readme.md

 ## lain command-control-frame work

-platforms Windows linux、macos、Android。 Protocols supported by the implant http1、2、3
+platforms for Windows linux、macos、Android.Protocols supported by the implant http1、2、3

 Uses the third-party library